Q: Why do my ice cubes appear cloudy?

 Q: Is there fluoride in my drinking water?

-Q: What does Maine Water do to ensure the water delivered to customers is safe?
+Q: What does Maine Water do to ensure the water delivered to customers meets all state and federal drinking water standards?

 Q: Why does my water look milky or cloudy?